-There are three categories of SGS Bonds, and they rank pari passu:
+There are two categories of SGS Bonds, and they rank pari passu:

-- SGS (Market Development), issued under the Government Securities Act, to develop the domestic debt market.
+- SGS (Market Development), issued under the Government Securities (Debt Market and Investment) Act 1992, to develop the domestic debt market.

-- SGS (Infrastructure), issued under the Significant Infrastructure Government Loan Act (SINGA), to finance major, long-term infrastructure.
+- SGS (Infrastructure), issued under the Significant Infrastructure Government Loan Act (SINGA) 2021, to finance major, long-term infrastructure.